mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015 CQRS From The Trenches.md

   - By splitting the application into two components, it allows you to build and think separately about two different models: commands and queries.
 This really helps making better API's which are easier to maintain.
 It's totally clear where changes are needed (command side or query side).
 - CQRS really puts state in the forefront of your design, implementation and test efforts which is a really good thing.
 - Eventsourcing makes testing a breeze
 - If something goes wrong on the query side of your code it is pretty easy to put things straight again: Just fix the bug, delete the data and replay the events with the bugfree component.
+Besides the possibility of replaying events, having an event log available significantly simplifies reproduction of bugs (just replay the events which caused the issue).

 ### Cons